 - Review draft examination papers and their associated marking schemes. - Provide feedback, where appropriate, on the above.
 This may include suggested alterations to assessment content. - Inspection of the submitted assessment instruments, and evaluation of the marks attributed to these. - Attendance at External Examination meetings, and to provide verbal feedback on the inspection that had been conducted of the assessment instruments.

-External Examiner

-Minutes of Board of Examiners Meeting
+Quality Assurance Lead External Examiner Communication between Quality Assurance Lead and External Examiner External Examiner Minutes of Board of Examiners Meeting

 External Examiner's Report